systemdesigndao/Viper/README.md

 🔹 No registration – just your private/public keys to start.

-🔹 Simple and fast – command-line interface, lightweight and distraction-free.
+🔹 Simple and fast – command-line interface (Linux, MacOS, Windows), apps (macOS/iOS) lightweight and distraction-free.

 **Rolling Closed Beta** – currently in private testing with early adopters.